 - The only university in Ontario to achieve “Above Average” rating in all ranked categories of the Globe and Mail Canadian University Report

 - Rated ninth in Canada and in the top 200 in the world by the QS World University Rankings

-- Nursing, Philosophy and Psychology programs ranked in the Top 50 Programs in the World by the 2016 QS World University Rankings by Subject.
+- Sports-related Subjects, Philosophy and Psychology programs ranked in the Top 50 Programs in the World by the 2017 QS World University Rankings by Subject.
 In total, Western’s subjects ranked among the world’s elite institutions in 30 of 46 areas.

 Academic Quality and Choice

-Teaching expertise – Western ranks first in Ontario with more 3M National Teaching award‑winning faculty than any other Ontario university and ranks 2nd in Canada.
-Western has the highest percentage of probationary and tenured professors with PhDs among research‑intensive universities in Ontario.
+Teaching expertise – Western ranks first in Ontario with more 3M National Teaching award‑winning faculty than any other Ontario university and ranks second in Canada.

 Western’s modular undergraduate degree structure offers opportunities to broaden areas of study by combining programs from many different faculties, schools, or departments; to focus on a specific subject in greater depth; or to take advantage of one-of-a-kind programs for high achieving students.
 There are literally thousands of possibilities.

-37,700 students study at Western including approximately 4,000 international students from 121 countries.
-With the highest mean entrance average of all universities in Ontario, an astounding first to second year retention rate exceeding 93%, exceptionally high graduation rates that are almost 10% above the Ontario university system, and an employment rate of 95% two years after graduation, Western students are among the brightest and most highly sought-after in the world.
-Our students are also passionate about their time at Western with 91% of graduating students responding that they would recommend Western to a friend.
+38,335 students study at Western including approximately 4,300 international students from 127 countries.
+With one of the highest mean entrance averages of all universities in Ontario, an astounding first to second year retention rate exceeding 93%, exceptionally high graduation rates that are almost 10% above the Ontario university system, and an employment rate of 94.6% 2 years after graduation, Western students are among the brightest and most highly sought-after in the world.
+Our students are also passionate about their time at Western with 94% of graduating students responding that they would recommend Western to a friend.

 Unique Programs and Academic Choices

-- 7 first-entry faculties, three collaborative programs and 5 second‑entry professional schools at the undergraduate level, and a School of Graduate and Post-Doctoral Studies.
+- 7 first-entry faculties and 4 second‑entry professional schools at the undergraduate level, and a School of Graduate and Post-Doctoral Studies.
 View a list of programs by faculties.

 - 3 Affiliated University Colleges: Brescia, Huron, King’s

-- More than 400 undergraduate programs and 120 master’s and PhD programs.
+- More than 400 undergraduate programs and over 160 Master’s and PhD programs.